grocid/libPQP/README.md

 Now Alice wants to decrypt the message sent by Bob.
 She performs the following steps in order to do so:

 ```
-1. Alice decrypted the encrypted token using her private key privkey.
+1. Alice decrypts the encrypted token T using her private key privkey.
 In the decryption, the error vector is determined.
-2. Using the token, she derives the same symmetric key k₁ as Bob and decrypts the message.
+2. Using the decrypted token T, she derives the same symmetric key k₁ as Bob and decrypts the message.
 3. The message and the MAC are extracted.
 4. The MAC of the message and error vector is verified using the key k₂ derived from the token.
 5. If the verification returns True, Alice accepts the message.
 Otherwise she rejects it.